CBS News poll finds most Americans see "state of the union" as divided, but their economic outlook has been improving

 Immigration and the border

-Mr. Biden and congressional Republicans get negative marks for handling situation the border.
+Mr. Biden and congressional Republicans get negative marks for handling the situation along the border.

 Views of the president

-As Americans' views of the economy improve some, the president's approval rating on its handling has also improved a bit, but most still disapprove.
+As Americans' views of the economy improve some, the president's approval rating on his handling has also improved a bit, but most still disapprove.